 It is hard to articulate just how magical and exciting football Saturday is.
 I will never forget that first Saturday, 110,000 fans screaming as our fearless classmates went to war.
 We laughed, we screamed, we cried, and we bonded together.
 It was truly an experience unlike any other, something impossible not to love.
-Sports have a power to bring us together and it is no question that it is something that will always unite the students and alumni of this and other universities.
+Sports have a power to bring us together and it is no question that it is something that will always unite the students and alumni of this and other universities, and there are great sports as football basketball or golf, while other people also practice sports like archery and for this getting the best bow case to safely take care of your equipment.

 I point this out not to just muse in my memories or spew Go Blue propaganda, but to demonstrate that feelings of attachment to sports are an important part of the college experience.
 However, it is this sense of attachment that causes people to defend something that they know is corrupt, and in truth it is understandable.
 Sports are magnetic, and for many, taking away collegiate athletes would ruin this continued enjoyment.
 As a result, while many people may have issues with the NCAA itself, they either choose not to speak out because they love the entertainment or just ignore the lack of wages for athletes altogether.
 However, it becomes impossible to avoid discussing issues with the NCAA, and specifically how athletes are kept in limbo by being forced to compete for no wage in order to have a chance of getting to compete at the highest level for pay.